IvanRublev/Domo/README.md

 If the field is of the struct type that uses Domo as well, then the ensurance of the field's value delegates to the `TypeEnsurer` of that struct.

-Suppose the user defines the boolean precondition function with the `precond/1` macro for the type referenced in the struct using Domo.
+Suppose the user defines the precondition function with the `precond/1` macro for the type referenced in the struct using Domo.
 In that case, the `TypeEnsurer` module calls the user-defined function as the last verification step.